lsulak/lessons-learned-blog/content/pages/about.md

 <img class="profile_picture" src="/images/CV_Photo.jpg" alt="Profile picture"/>

 Hi!
-My name is Ladislav Sulak, I currently live in&nbsp;a&nbsp;magical city in the heart of Europe, Prague.
+My name is Ladislav Sulak, I currently live in&nbsp;a&nbsp;magical city in the heart of Europe, Prague...and I build software.

-I build software.
 I started this site as a&nbsp;way to capture and share my journey in tech.
 Welcome to my blog!

 What can you find here?